-Development will not be permitted if provided it would not prejudice highway safety or inhibit necessary access for emergency, public transport, service or waste collection vehicles.
+Development will be permitted provided it would not prejudice highway safety or inhibit necessary access for emergency, public transport, service or waste collection vehicles.

-Development giving rise to a significant number of travel movements will only be permitted refused on transport grounds if it:
+Development giving rise to a significant number of travel movements will only be refused on transport grounds if it:

-- is not likely to have a severe residual cumulative impact on traffic congestion or generate traffic that cannot be accommodated without demonstrable harm to the or on the character and function of the surrounding area; and or - is not accessible by non-car modes and or cannot readily be integrated with public transport, cycleway and footpath links, and bridleways where appropriate.
+- is likely to have a severe residual cumulative impact on traffic congestion or on the character and function of the surrounding area; or - is not accessible by non-car modes or cannot readily be integrated with public transport, cycleway and footpath links, and bridleways where appropriate.